Mid-Century New York, Post-War Capital of Culture, 1945–1965 - Thames & Hudson

 Description

-New York Mid-Century tells the story of how the Big Apple emerged as the cultural capital of the post-war world in all creative fields, from art, architecture, and design to music, theatre, and dance.
+New York Mid-Century tells the story of how the Big Apple emerged as the cultural capital of the post-war world across all creative fields, from art, architecture, and design to music, theatre, and dance.
 It was a period of intense mutual fertilization, when poets and critics mingled with artists, dealers, musicians, designers, architects, dancers, and choreographers.
-Annie Cohen-Solal revives influential critics and patrons, legendary galleries, and the artists themselves, from Pollock, Rothko, and de Kooning to Johns, Rauschenberg, and Warhol.
-Paul Goldberger presents modernist architectural masterpieces that shaped the city’s elegant new profile, highlighting both public and private spaces, while Robert Gottlieb invites us to rediscover the musical revival, explore great jazz clubs in Harlem, and peek into innovative dance studios.
+Annie Cohen-Solal revives the influential critics and patrons, legendary galleries, and the artists themselves, from Pollock, Rothko, and de Kooning to Johns, Rauschenberg, and Warhol.
+Paul Goldberger presents modernist architectural masterpieces that shaped the elegant new profile of the city, highlighting both public and private spaces, while Robert Gottlieb invites us to rediscover the musical revival, explore the great jazz clubs in Harlem, and peek into innovative dance studios.

-Richly illustrated with hundreds of images, drawings, photographs, facades, plans, posters, playbills, and flyers, New York Mid-Century is a moving story of a remarkably fertile period in the city’s history, whose styles and aesthetics are now very much back in fashion.
+Richly illustrated with hundreds of images, drawings, photographs, elevations, plans, posters, playbills, letters, and flyers, New York Mid-Century is a moving story of an extraordinarily fertile period in the city’s history, whose styles and aesthetics are now very much back in fashion.

 Today, still an independent family-run publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 titles in print.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.